pytorch/xla/.github/ci.md

 ## CI Environment

-Before the CI in this repository runs, we build a the base dev image.
+Before the CI in this repository runs, we build a base dev image.
 These are the same images we recommend in our VSCode `.devcontainer` setup and nightly build to ensure consistency between environments.
 We produce variants with and without CUDA, configured in `infra/ansible` (build config) and `infra/tpu-pytorch-releases/dev_images.tf` (build triggers).

 The CI runs in two environments: